 AAHPM is accredited by the Accreditation Council for Continuing Medical education (ACCME) to sponsor continuing medical education for physicians.

-AAHPM designates each enduring material for a maximum of 10 AMA PRA Category 1 Credits™.
+AAHPM designates this enduring material for a maximum of 10 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.
-CME credits expire on July 8, 2019.
+CME credits expire on July 31, 2020.

 Maintenance of Certification (MOC)